goldmanjiaopm/memory-note-app/README.md

 ## Features

 - 📝 Create and manage notes
-- 🤖 AI-powered question answering using your notes as context
+- 🤖 Answering with RAG using your notes as context
 - 🔄 Real-time synchronization between database and vector store

 ## Tech Stack